WooCommerce Discount Rules That Actually Work

 2. Name your discount (e.g. “Buy 2 T-shirts, Get 1 Free”) and set the promotion period.Free product(s) discount name and schedule

 3. Set up the discount mode – do you want to give the same product for free or a different one?
-You can also opt in to have the system automatically add the eligible products to the cart instead of the customer having to do it.Free product(s) discount mode
+You can also opt to have the system automatically add eligible products to the cart, eliminating the need for the customer to do so.Free product(s) discount mode

 4. Set up the “Buy and Get” conditions: